 It can also be tough to organize and build a healthy relationship with money on your own.
 Consider asking for help from friends (especially if you have a math whiz for a sister like me), explore free online resources, or make an appointment with your bank or accountant.
 If you are finding you are feeling overwhelmed and want to talk about things further, seek out support from a mental health professional.

 You made it to the end of the article, great job!
-Need some strategies to relax now?
+Check out even more resources:

 References: moneyandmentalhealth.org,apa.org, time.com,nytimes.com, cutimes.com, moneyhabitudes.com, theglobeandmail.com